 At 6:15am, the gun went off and we finally hit the pavement. .2 miles into it, a man dressed as a court jester was dancing in the middle of our path.
 He was dancing and cheering, holding a huge sign that said. “.2 down, only 26 to go!”
 My friends and I all looked at each other and laughed.

-About another mile in, we hit Hillcrest, and in the center divider 8 or 9 men were dressed as female cheerleaders, donning short skirts and having stuffed their shirts with huge boob-like balloons.
-They danced and flailed their pom-poms, cheering louder than probably any of the many, many groups of cheerleaders along the way.
+About another mile in, we hit Hillcrest, and in the center divider 8 or 9 bearded men were dressed like female cheerleaders, donning short skirts paired with shirts stuffed cartoonishly with boob-like balloons.
+They danced and flailed their pom-poms hysterically, cheering louder and more enthusiastically than any of the many, many groups of actual high school cheerleaders along the way.

 Just after mile 7 we were headed out of Little Italy, and into a tunnel under the 5 freeway.
-A DJ was blasting just outside the front of the tunnel, and as I descended into the cave, her beats cascaded through the hollowed concrete like enveloping sound waves.
-The air was pulsating all around me as I ran through the normally dark tunnel.
-The darkness was no longer, as instead lines of LED lights flashed everywhere, whose coordinated movement made that Sunday morning feel like the late night hours of San Diego’s hottest club.
+A DJ was blasting beats just in front of the tunnel, and as I descended into the cave, her beats cascaded through the hollowed concrete like enveloping sound waves.
+The air was pulsating all around me not only from the sound, but also from the flashing LED lights lined through the tunnel, flickering with coordinated light movement that made that Sunday morning feel like the late night hours of the world’s hottest night club.

 And that was very needed by around mile 16.
 Up until then I had no trouble flying up and down hills, but somewhere around Clairemont I was starting to feel my legs.
 That’s when the real mental games began playing, as I came to realize there’s another 10 miles to go and I was really nowhere near finishing.